volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 # Keeping Your Site Fast

 As you may already know, Element is optimized for speed.
 By following the advice in this document, you can keep your speed indicators in the green.
-The fastest experience possible will please your users and your earnings.
+The fastest experience possible will please your users and increase your earnings.

 ## Reduce the Number of Requests Performed in the Server